RJETAnalytics/evaluations/README.md

 **Analytical Problem Solving Assessment**
 <br><br>
 We like to hear how people go about solving analytical problems step by step.
-We there are multiple options so that you can choose the one that you are most comfortable with.
+There are multiple options so that you can choose the one that you are most comfortable with.
 Choose just *ONE* and be prepared to discuss.
 <br><br>
 [Replacement Windows](https://htmlpreview.github.io/?https://github.com/RJETAnalytics/evaluations/blob/main/ReplacementWindows.html)
 <br><br>